Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Materials and Methods

 The uncertainty on the reference activity in both vials was estimated following the National Physical Laboratory (NPL) Good Practice Guide No. 93 \cite{gpg}.
 The uncertainty budget included statistical uncertainty, vial positioning, constancy, linearity and geometry effects (uncertainty in the geometry correction factor and deviations from the nominal volume).

-For SPECT imaging, a NEMA IEC body phantom with 6 hot spheres (diameters: 13 - 60 mm, nominal activity concentration: 4 MBq/mL) and a cold background compartment (no lung insert) was used alongside a uniform cylindrical phantom (internal length: 211 mm, internal diameter: 195 mm, nominal activity: 800 MBq).
-Again, a solution of \Lu Cl$_2$ with EDTA was used to ensure that the activity distribution remained homogeneous over time.
+For SPECT imaging, a NEMA IEC body phantom with 6 hot spheres (diameters: 13 - 60 mm, nominal activity concentration: 4 MBq/mL) and a cold background compartment (no lung insert) was used alongside a uniform cylindrical phantom (internal length: 211 mm, internal diameter: 195 mm, volume: 6.3 l, nominal activity: 800 MBq).
+Again, a solution of \lu\, chloride with EDTA was used to ensure that the activity distribution remained homogeneous over time.

-After filling the phantoms, the effective activity was determined using gamma counter measurements.
+After filling the phantoms, the exact activity was determined using gamma counter measurements.
 Three 1 mL samples each were taken from the cylindrical phantom and the stock solution used to fill the spheres of the NEMA phantom.
 Using a Wizard 1480 gamma counter (PerkinElmer) that had been cross-calibrated against the two reference RNCs, the activity concentration in these samples was measured.
 The total activity in each phantom was then calculated by multiplying the measured activity concentration by the phantom volume, which had been determined beforehand by filling with a known volume of water.
 To verify that the activity concentration remained constant throughout the measurement campaign, additional gamma counter samples were taken from the phantoms after the completion of all SPECT measurements.
 The uncertainty on the phantom activities was estimated by considering statistical counting uncertainty, constancy and phantom volume, in addition to the components included in the uncertainty budget for the vial activities.

 More details on the calibration procedures can be found in Appendix \ref{app:calibration_details}.